-The Federation for Community Development Learning (FCDL) welcomed the membership of everyone who was interested in or who practised Community Development, whether as a community activist or
+The Federation for Community Development Learning (FCDL) welcomes the membership of everyone who is interested in or who practises Community Development, whether as a community activist or

-We supported a network of individuals, groups and organisations around Community Development learning and practice and shared information and good training practice, to learn from each other and to provide good opportunities for Community Development learning.
+We support a network of individuals, groups and organisations around Community Development learning and practice and wish to share information and good training practice, to learn from each other and to provide good opportunities for Community Development learning.

-All our work was based on Community Development theories and practice and was underpinned by the Community Development National Occupational Standards, aiming to bring together the skills, knowledge and values, for anyone who does Community Development.
-We understood Community Development as a learning process, which is why we aimed to support our members in any aspect this involves.
+All our work is based on Community Development theories and practice and is underpinned by the Community Development National Occupational Standards, aiming to bring together the skills, knowledge and values, for anyone who does Community Development.
+We understand Community Development as a learning process, which is why we aim to support our members in any aspect this involves.